billguastalla/grpc-opengl-multiplayer/README.md

 ## Things that were borrowed

-The gRPC service was adapted from the examples.
-Some graphics utilities have been adapted from another piece of software visualisations, and some of these are also modified from Joey de Vries' tutorials on computer graphics.
+The gRPC service was adapted from google's [examples](https://grpc.io/docs/languages/cpp/basics/).
+Some graphics utilities have been imported from my own software [visualisations](https://github.com/billguastalla/visualisations) via cmake, and some of these are also modified from Joey de Vries' tutorials on computer graphics.

 ## Future work